Mekazstan/Stock-Portfolio-Tracker/README.md

 # Stock Portfolio Tracker
 The Stock Portfolio Tracker is a Python program that allows users to track their stock portfolio easily.
 It leverages SQLite to store and manage data related to the user's stocks.
-The program provides functionalities to create/update a portfolio and view an existing portfolio.
+The program provides functionalities to create/update a portfolio and view an existing portfolio all using your COMMAND LINE INTERFACE.

 ### Prerequisites
 Before running the Stock Portfolio Tracker, ensure that you have the necessary libraries installed.
 You can install them using the following commands: